carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

 # Linear Regression
 Linear regression is powerful technique that is often used to understand whether and how certain *predictor variables* (e.g., garage size, year built, etc.) in a dataset **linearly relate** to some *target variable* (e.g., house sale prices).
 Starting with linear models when working with high-dimensional data can offer several advantages including:

-* Simplicity and Interpretability: Linear models, such as linear regression, are relatively simple and interpretable.
+* **Simplicity and Interpretability**: Linear models, such as linear regression, are relatively simple and interpretable.
 They provide a clear understanding of how each predictor variable contributes to the outcome, which can be especially valuable in exploratory analysis.

-* Baseline Understanding: Linear models can serve as a baseline for assessing the predictive power of individual features.
+* **Baseline Understanding**: Linear models can serve as a baseline for assessing the predictive power of individual features.
 This baseline helps you understand which features have a significant impact on the target variable and which ones might be less influential.

-* Feature Selection: Linear models can help you identify relevant features by looking at the estimated coefficients.
+* **Feature Selection**: Linear models can help you identify relevant features by looking at the estimated coefficients.
 Features with large coefficients are likely to have a stronger impact on the outcome, while those with small coefficients might have negligible effects

 While linear models have their merits, it's important to recognize that they might not capture complex (nonlinear) relationships present in the data.
 However, they are often the best option available when working in a high-dimensional context unless data is extremely limited.